miguelgfierro/codebase/command_line/windows/WSL.md

 New-NetFirewallRule -Name "AllowSSH" -DisplayName "Allow SSH" -Direction Inbound -Protocol TCP -LocalPort 22 -Action Allow
 ```

+Make sure you enable password authentication.
+Go to `/etc/ssh/sshd_config` and if it says `PasswordAuthentication no`, change it to `yes`.

 ## Compact the VHDX file

 The VHDX file is the file in Windows that contains Ubuntu.
 After cleaning files in Ubuntu, the VHDX file can have the same size.
 To compact it go to CMD: